Cr0mb/Python-Web-Scanner/README.md

 3. Redirection Checker (checker.py)
 - Checks redirections for websites listed in "clean_sites.txt".
 - Uses requests for handling HTTP requests and concurrent.futures for managing concurrent execution.
+  - check_redirect: Sends an HTTP GET request to the provided URL and follows any redirects (allow_redirects=True).
+It returns the final URL unless it contains the word 'login'.
+    - Retaining websites that contain 'login' slightly minimizes the amount of routers (not by much.)
 - Logs redirected URLs in "output.txt" excluding sites containing 'login'.

 ## How to Use